happygears/netspyglass-netbox/README.md

 The tool, once started, does not detach itself from the shell in which it runs and runs in the loop until stopped.

+## Examples

+    ./nsg-netbox.py --netbox-url=$NB_URL --netbox-token=$NB_TOKEN \
+                    --nsg-url=$NSG_URL --nsg-token=$NSG_TOKEN \
+                    --channel=v2public

+this command will synchronize all devices between Netbox and NSG at 5 min interval (the default), adding polling channel 'v2public' to all devices it adds to NSG.
+Note that the channel name 'v2public' must match one of the channels configured in NSG agent.

+    ./nsg-netbox.py --netbox-url=$NB_URL --netbox-token=$NB_TOKEN \
+                    --nsg-url=$NSG_URL --nsg-token=$NSG_TOKEN \
+                    --channel=v2public \
+                    --whitelist=nsg

+The same as the above but only devices with Netbox device tag `nsg` will be synchronized

+    ./nsg-netbox.py --netbox-url=$NB_URL --netbox-token=$NB_TOKEN \
+                    --nsg-url=$NSG_URL --nsg-token=$NSG_TOKEN \
+                    --channel=v2public \
+                    --whitelist=nsg \
+                    --blacklist=nsg_ignore

+Only devices with Netbox device tag `nsg` will be synchronized, unless they also have tag `nsg_ignore`.
+This setup allows you to mark a broad set of devices to synchronize, but then remove a few of them if necessary, for example if they are under extended maintenance or have been taken offline temporarily for any other reason